Best Of16 min read

 FAQ: Best Personal Finance Tools for Retirement Planning 2026

 Q: Is Personal Capital (Empower) really free for retirement planning?
-Yes — the dashboard, retirement projections, fee analyzer, and Monte Carlo simulator are all available without paying a cent.
+Yes — the dashboard, retirement projections, fee analyzer, and Monte Carlo simulator are all available without paying anything.
 The 0.89% fee only kicks in if you enroll assets in their managed wealth management service, which requires a $100,000 minimum.

 Q: Which tool is best for Roth IRA management specifically?
-Betterment edges out the competition for Roth IRA management in 2026.
-It provides clear guidance on Roth vs. traditional IRA decisions based on your income, handles backdoor Roth contributions, and its automated rebalancing works well within IRA contribution limits.
-Fidelity is a close second, especially if you want to pair it with their zero-fee funds — and the FZROX/FZILX combo inside a Roth IRA is genuinely one of the best long-term setups available.
+Betterment has a real edge here for Roth IRA management.
+It provides clear guidance on Roth versus traditional IRA decisions based on your income, handles backdoor Roth contributions, and its automated rebalancing works well within IRA contribution limits.
+Fidelity is a close second, especially if you pair it with their zero-fee funds — and honestly, the FZROX/FZILX combo inside a Roth IRA is one of the best long-term setups available anywhere.

 Q: Can I use multiple tools together?
 Absolutely, and many serious investors do.
 A common setup: Personal Capital (free) as the aggregation and planning layer, Fidelity or Vanguard as the actual account custodian, and Wealthfront for a taxable account with tax-loss harvesting.
 Each tool does what it does best.